Docs

 Guardrails And Limits

-• Async fanout supports only :call-flow items.
+• Async fanout supports only :call-flow items or named :agent items.

 • Nested :fanout items are rejected.